edubart/nelua-lang/docs/pages/faq.md

 Answers to frequently asked questions about Nelua.
 {: .lead}

+**Is your question not here?** Use the search bar to search in the documentation or ask in the [discord chat](https://discord.gg/7aaGeG7), common questions asked there will be moved here.
+{: .callout.callout-info}

 ## Why Nelua?

 Nelua was created with the intent to have an efficient compiled language